simplymathematics/data-skills/README.md

 The spreadsheets folder has various data from the BLS.

-## CSV

-The CSV folder contains csv output for relational database.

 ## Maps

 Has a map of Computer and Research Scientists employment by state.